concourse/rfcs/074-k8s-storage/proposal.md

 + Leverage baggageclaim
 	+ volume streaming between nodes would work using the current Concourse architecture
 	+ resource and task caches would also work using the current Concourse architecture
-	+ would be able to stream **cache objects** across worker runtimes as it would be mediated via the web
++ Web can manage stoage via native k8s stoage objects
   + Concourse would have complete control over volume lifecycle
+  + Operator can query k8s api to observe all volumes
 + would have negligible overhead for steps scheduled on the same node as no input/output stream would be required
++ Disk where volumes are managed can be backed by any other CSI driver (as a long as baggageclaim can make overlay mounts on it)
+  + Can leverage tools in k8s to manage the disk that baggageclaim is writing to
 ### Cons
-- Not being able to use IaaS based persisent disks doesn't offer a viable solution.
-K8s nodes would need to have large root volumes.
+- CSI drivers are meant to guarantee storage capacity; baggageclaim does not currently do this, it provides unbounded disk space
+  - This CSI driver will not be meant for usage outside of Concourse
 - Wouldn't have support for hosting images by default.
 However, `baggageclaim` could be extended to add the APIs
+  - Crazy Idea 1: somehow load the image into the CRI that's running on the node
+  - Crazy Idea 2: Can a volumeMount override the root path (`/`)?
 - `baggageclaim` itself doesn't have any authentication/authorization or transport security (https) mechanisms built into it
+  - k8s has networking tools that we can leverage to ensure only authorized clients can talk to it

 ## Image Registry to store artifacts
 ### Description